-- A broad appreciation of the humanities, sciences, and other arts, in order to understand the significance of music to individuals and societies.
-The college's core is supplemented by ensembles and elective courses open to all students. - Detailed comprehension of the logic and context of music.
+- 1) A broad appreciation of the humanities, sciences, and other arts, in order to understand the significance of music to individuals and societies.
+The college's core is supplemented by ensembles and elective courses open to all students. - 2) Detailed comprehension of the logic and context of music.
 Courses in music theory (MUS 108, MUS 109, MUS 208, MUS 209) and aural skills (MUS 128, MUS 129, MUS 228, MUS 229) provide understanding of musicianship, writing and composition, and analysis.
-Those in music history (MUS 210, MUS 310, MUS 311, MUS 370) examine music's social context, critical writing, and style.
+Those in music history (MUS 310, MUS 311, MUS 370) examine music's social context, critical writing, and style.
 Introduction to Acoustics (PHY 160) studies the creational framework within which music operates.
 Independent and directed study (MUS 491, MUS 495) offer additional insights. - 3) Competence in the individual and group performance of music.
-"Making music" involves both private and class lessons in voice, piano, percussion, and a variety of brass, reed, and string instruments; choral groups such as Genevans and Madrigal Singers; and such instrumental groups as Symphonic band, Marching band, Jazz band, and instrumental ensemble. - The development of salable professional skills in music.
+"Making music" involves both private and class lessons in voice, piano, percussion, and a variety of brass, reed, and string instruments; choral groups such as Genevans and Madrigal Singers; and such instrumental groups as Symphonic band, Marching band, Jazz band, and instrumental ensemble.

+- 4) The development of salable professional skills in music.
 Each student majoring in music chooses one of four tracks. - a.
 Music education BS, preparation to teach vocal and instrumental music in elementary and secondary schools.
 This program is accredited by the Pennsylvania Department of Education and, through interstate agreements; certification is readily achieved in many other states as well.
-See page 54. - b.
+See page 55. - b.
 Music business BA, preparation to work in music wholesaling and retailing, personal and concert management, etc. - c.
 Music general BA, for the generalist.
 This program is not career specific; it may include preparation for graduate study either in music or in some related field.
-This is a flexible program and is essentially liberal arts rather than career specific. - d.
-Music performance BA, preparation for private music teaching or for graduate study in performance.
-Students must complete two semesters in one of the majors above before acceptance can be granted in performance. - 5) The opportunity to articulate and demonstrate a comprehensive philosophy of music, embodied in all courses, and in performances.
+This is a flexible program and is essentially liberal arts rather than career specific. - 5) The opportunity to articulate and demonstrate a comprehensive philosophy of music, embodied in all courses, and in performances.